ckoerber/lsqfit-gui/doc/source/examples.md

 ## Meta parameters

-For some fits, you may not only want to vary the prior parameters, but also entirely change the model (or data).
+For some fits, you may not only want to vary the prior parameters but also entirely change the model (or data).
 This is done by the providing a `fit_setup_function` and respective configuration to the {func}`lsqfitgui.run_server` method.

 ```python